-We began enrollment in our Phase 2 proof-of-concept clinical trial in the first quarter of 2021to evaluate the potential effectiveness of etripamil to reduce ventricular rate in patients with atrial fibrillation and rapid ventricular rate for whom IV administered calcium channel blockers have been used effectively.
-The Phase 2 double blind, placebo controlled, proof-of-concept, which will be conducted in Canada in collaboration with the Montreal Heart Institute and other research centers, is expected to enroll approximately 50 patients randomized 1:1 to receive either 70 mg of etripamil nasal spray or placebo.
+We began enrollment in our Phase 2 proof-of-concept clinical trial, named ReVeRA, in the first quarter of 2021 to evaluate the potential effectiveness of etripamil to reduce ventricular rate in patients with atrial fibrillation and rapid ventricular rate.
+The ReVeRA Phase 2 double blind, placebo controlled, proof-of-concept trial is conducted in Canada in collaboration with the Montreal Heart Institute and other research centers and is expected to enroll approximately 50 patients randomized 1:1 to receive either 70 mg of etripamil nasal spray or placebo.
 The primary endpoint will assess reduction in ventricular rate, with key secondary endpoints including the time to achieve the maximum reduction in rate and the duration of the effect.
 The trial is to be conducted in the hospital or emergency department setting under medical supervision.
-We anticipate reporting data from this study following disclosure of top line results of the RAPID trial.
+The COVID-19 pandemic and its impact on emergency departments and hospital personnel has resulted in significantly slower than expected enrollment for this trial.